Oliar74/Manual-Testing/README.md

-# Manual-Testing for "www.priyo.com" Website
+# Manual-Testing for "www.priyo.com" Website (Registration & Log in)
 ##### We tested this site manually and developed a Test Plan, Test case design, Bug Report, Test Metrics, Mind Map, Test Summary, and many more.

 ## Table of Contents